You are here

 4. The challenges of keeping digital information resources accessible

 Ongoing access to digital resources is threatened by many challenges.
-The challenges include:
+From a preservation point of view, the challenges include:

 The Library’s digital preservation programs aim to address or at least take account of these challenges.